-While this website highlights Canadian speeches and rhetoric, this posting commemorates Dr. Martin Luther King Jr., one of history’s great orators, who was murdered fifty years ago, on April 4, 1968.
+While this blog highlights Canadian speeches and rhetoric, this posting commemorates Dr. Martin Luther King Jr., one of history’s great orators, who was murdered on April 4, 1968.
 King was the son of an American Baptist minister and he, too, became a minister in Montgomery, Alabama.
 Inspired by Scripture and Mahatma Gandhi, King used non-violent civil disobedience to gain civil rights for African Americans in the 1960s.
 He faced daunting challenges: he was loathed by Southern whites and conservatives everywhere and spied upon by the FBI.
 King was also criticized by some black militants who believed that his commitment to non-violence was naïve and unproductive.

 King as preacher

 King was facing all of those pressures as he was involved, with others, in planning the March on Washington for Jobs and Freedom in August 1963.
 It was attended by 250,000 people, including an estimated 60,000 whites.
 King was the last of 10 speakers and he talked for just over 17 minutes.
 He had help from others in drafting his remarks but King had been so consumed with preparations for the march that he left his final draft until the last minute.
 It contained no reference to his having a dream.

 He was both a political and religious figure but King was, above all, a preacher and his speech in Washington became a sermon to the nation.
 He stood on the steps of the Lincoln Memorial, a site rife with meaning for African Americans.